piyushimself/AppTesting/README.md

 ### This repo is to maintain notes for bug hunting.
+To understand and explore.
 ```
 Follwings are from the best resources.
 ```